search Menu

 For individuals

-Visibility Scotland’s Tech Works project provides tailored support on assistive technology to working-aged people with vision impairment.
+Visibility Scotland’s Eye T project provides tailored support on assistive technology to working-aged people with vision impairment.
 You can try out different types of assistive technology in a no-pressure environment to see what works for you.

 The project also supports people with their Access to Work claim.

-You can find more information about Tech Works by clicking the link below:
+You can find more information about Eye T by clicking the link below:

 For organisations